youshido-php/GraphQL/README.md

 ]);
 ```

-Let's create an endpoint to work with our schema so we can actually test what we do.
+We should also create an endpoint to work with our schema so we can actually test what we do.
-*Later on we'll add an ability to handle requests from the client.*
+*Later on we'll add an ability to handle the requests from the client.*

 **index.php**
 ```php